 RAJGHAT - The mortal remains of Mahatma Gandhi were cremated on this spot on the west bank of the river Yamuna on the evening of January 31, 1948.
 A simple open platform inscribed with the Mahatma's last words, 'Hey Ram' (Oh God) is set in a garden with fountains and a variety of exotic trees.

-In the Evening after Completion of Delhi Sight Seeing, Our Chauffer Will Drop You at Your Hotel with Sweet Memories of Same Day Delhi Tour.
+In the Evening after Completion of Delhi Sight Seeing, Our Chauffer Will Drop You at Your Hotel.